 The unemployment particularly strikes those without specialized education.
 This confirms that education is a key-determining factor in domestic employment.

 Agriculture is one of the KR’s most important economic sectors, contributing to approximately 20% of GDP and employing about 40% of the country’s workforce.
-After independence in 1991, the Kyrgyz Republic implemented a number of rapid market oriented reforms. and-reform policies converted the agricultural sector into an engine for growth during the late 1990s, leading to robust economic expansion.
+After independence in 1991, the Kyrgyz Republic implemented a number of rapid market oriented reforms.
+Land-reform policies converted the agricultural sector into an engine for growth during the late 1990s, leading to robust economic expansion.
 However, growth in agriculture, as well as in overall economy, stagnated in more recent years, and productivity levels are low.

 Still, the agriculture sector is characterized by chronic underinvestment; declining crop and livestock productivity and tremendous challenges with regard to managing plant and animal diseases; the challenge remains to attract investments in the agriculture sector.
-The capacities of the key national institutions (the Ministry of Agriculture and Melioration and its staff) require substantive organizational development in all aspects, strengthening of capacities and prioritization. ood and nutrition are problems that are persistently affecting the country.
-The country is prone to various exogenous shocks such as food price spikes that contribute to increase household food insecurity, characterized by food consumption.
-Household access to food of sufficient quantity, diversity and quality to ensure good health, is dependent on the ability of the household to purchase nutritious food, and the physical access of the household to a market where they can buy the food.
+Women-farmers are facing lack of access to productive land, irrigation, sustainable agricultural technologies, equipment and loans due to gender discrimination and patriarchal norms.
+In addition rural women have lack of access to social infrastructure and it is increasing their unpaid domestic work and limiting their time budget and opportunities The capacities of the key national institutions (the Ministry of Agriculture and Melioration and its staff) require substantive organizational development in all aspects, strengthening of capacities and prioritization.

+Food insecurity and under-nutrition: are problems that are persistently affecting the country.
+The country is prone to various exogenous shocks such as food price spikes that contribute to increase household food insecurity, characterized by non-diversified food consumption which may lead to malnutrition.
+Household access to food of sufficient quantity, diversity and quality to ensure good nutrition and health, is dependent on the ability of the household to purchase nutritious food, and the physical access of the household to a market where they can buy the food.
+Notwithstanding reduced poverty at the national level, regional disparities still remain in the Kyrgyz Republic in household purchasing power, access to market, safe water source and health services.
+Such regional disparity is more than just a binary issue of urban and rural differences, but it exists between districts and provinces.

 Food insecurity and under-nutrition are limiting the economic productivity and human potential of individuals and the population at large, undermining social and economic development.
+It is estimated that undernutrition in the Kyrgyz Republic costs an annual US$32 million or 0.7 percent of GDP, through lost productivity due to increased mortality and reduced cognitive and physical development.